vieirads/100DaysOfCode/r1-log.md

 ### R1D87
 Studied a bit more of kivy and manage to make my calculator app work.
 It does simple operations.
 I tried to implement trigonometric functions, but there was an error occurring with the packages.
 I will learn more about this tomorrow.

+### R1D88
+Studied a bit more of kivy
+Still have to figure out how to use other packages with kivy.